PankajSoniMobileDev/flagChallenge/README.md

 	•	Once all questions have been answered, the game will display your final score.
 	•	You can choose to play again by clicking the “Play Again” button.

-Game Logic
+Game Logic and Timing

-Key Components

-	•	Questions: Each question consists of a flag image and multiple answer options.
-The correct answer is stored in the question data.
+	•	Questions: Each question consists of a flag image and multiple answer options, which players must select within a limited time frame.
-	•	Scoring: Players earn 10 points for each correct answer.
-The score is displayed at the end of the game.
-	•	Timer: A countdown timer is displayed, which starts when the game begins and stops when the game ends.
-	•	Game Over: The game ends when all questions are answered, and the final score is displayed.

-Main Functions

-	•	selectOption(optionId: Int, context: Context):
-	•	Handles user input when selecting an answer.
-	•	Checks if the selected answer is correct and updates the score accordingly.
-	•	Moves to the next question after a delay, preventing answer changes during this time.
-	•	loadNextQuestion():
-	•	Loads the next question in the sequence based on the current question number.
-	•	endGame():
-	•	Ends the game and displays the final score, transitioning to the game over view.
+	•	Answering Timing: Players have 2 seconds to choose an answer.
+If they do not select an option within this time, the game automatically moves to the next question.
+	•	Score Calculation: Correct answers increase the score by 10 points.
+The timer resets after each question, ensuring players face a new countdown for every question.

+WorkManager Implementation

+	•	Background Timer: The app utilizes WorkManager to manage the countdown timer in the background, ensuring that even if the app is closed, the timer continues to function.
+	•	Notification Alerts: Notifications are triggered by the WorkManager to inform users about remaining time and when the challenge starts.
+	•	Persistence: The timer maintains its state across app restarts, allowing users to pick up right where they left off.

 Code Structure